ayumusk/DailyTasks-WebAutomation/README.md

 After completing the task, browser will get closed.
 In the last line we have invoked this function.
 <br></br>
-Now, lets talk about the next function named as main().
+Now, lets talk about the next function named as main.
 This function contains the code of our automation for gmail and google meet.

 ```javascript
 let id = [`meetID-1`,`meetID2`,`meetID3`];